 Tip 8: Give yourself ample time and shoot a ton.

 I’m not gonna lie; taking photos of yourself and having them turn out in a way that you will like takes a lot of trial and error.

 The best option is to use a tripod and a remote.
 I have this awesome selfie stick/tripod/remote combo from amazon Selfie Stick Tripod that works perfectly. *affiliate link

-If you want the best quality of photo, do not use the selfie camera.
-You can see the reasons why here : Why I Never Use the Selfie Camera for Business Photos
+If you want the best quality of photo, avoid using the selfie camera.
+You can see the reasons why here : Why I Try to Avoid the Selfie Camera for Business Photos